CesiumGS/cesium-unity/Documentation~/creating-monobehaviours.md

 ## Avoid implementing non-static methods in C++

 If you don't need C++-specific state, static methods are _much_ more efficient.
+Consider adding the `staticOnly=true` parameter to the `[ReinteropNativeImplementation]` attribute, so that you - and other developers in the future - can't accidentally create C++ state.

+## Life Cycle and Methods to Implement.

-## Do initialization in OnEnable
+Do initialization in OnEnable

-If you need to use some other Cesium component, its OnEnable might not be called yet.
+If you need to use some other Cesium component (like a `CesiumGeoreference`, for instance), its OnEnable might not be called yet.
 So initialize it explicitly.

-## Backward compatibility
+Reset

 ## Serialization